mhartl/git-utils/README.md

     $ git fetch
     $ git merge origin/master

-but I don't like having `master` and `origin/master` be different since that means you have to remember to run `git pull` on `master` some time down the line.)
+but I don’t like having `master` and `origin/master` be different since that means you have to remember to run `git pull` on `master` some time down the line.)

 ## Installation